usnistgov/metaschema-xslt/src/README.md

 Schema composition is essentially import resolution, wherein overriding imports are resolved.
 Semantics of metaschema composition essentially follow Metaschema specifications for resolution of *metaschema modules* in importing.

-The result is a single normalized and annotated metaschema instance with all defaults explicit and disambiguated, or error reports.
+The result is a single normalized and annotated Metaschema module instance with all defaults explicit and disambiguated, or error reports.

 source: metaschema (main module)